-Members were highly concerned regarding the alarming rise in the numbers of overweight children in Walsall, together with a rise in associated health issues including an increase in the incidence of type 2 diabetes (NHS Walsall December 2010).
-It was also acknowledged that this will cause a significant rise in ill health for this group in later years.
+A working group led by Councillor Ian Robertson was established to consider a number of issues related to childhood obesity in Walsall.
+Members were highly concerned regarding the alarming rise in the numbers of overweight children, together with an increase in the incidence of type 2 diabetes (NHS Walsall, December 2010).
+It is also likely that this will cause a significant rise in ill health for this group in later years placing further pressure on health and social care services.